 The proposals in the consultation could have a substantial financial and professional impact on all the MDU's members.
 We urge you to read it and to submit comments before the closing date of 28 February.
 Read the MDU's full submission to the consultation here.

-This guidance was correct at publication 25/02/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 25/02/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.